XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 being applied to the open ledger.
 The value was chosen arbitrarily, and can easily change in the future.
 * *Minimum last ledger sequence buffer*.
-If a transaction has a `LastLedgerSequence` value, and can not be processed into the open ledger, that `LastLedgerSequence` must be at least 2 more than the sequence number of the open ledger to be considered for the queue.
+If a transaction has a `LastLedgerSequence` value, and cannot be processed into the open ledger, that `LastLedgerSequence` must be at least 2 more than the sequence number of the open ledger to be considered for the queue.
 The value was chosen to provide a balance between letting the user control